hkn-alpha/website/README.md

 ## Where is it?

 Want to edit something you see on the website?
 Below is a (hopefully-updated) mapping of where you can find things.
-All files referenced are in the `content` folder.
+All files referenced are in the `src/content` folder.

 1. Navigation links and socials links: `outside_links.ts`
 2. Homepage header text: `Home/hero_text.md`